Govinda00/GolangCrudSer/README.md

 if err := http.ListenAndServe(":8002", r)

-4)collection is attchec in the file and import the collection in your postman/any similar tool RestAPIGoServika.postman_collection.json
+4)collection is attached in the file and import the collection in your postman/any similar tool RestAPIGoServika.postman_collection.json